CPF Accrued Interest on Property Sale 2026 | Nexus

 On sale, CPF instructs the conveyancing lawyer to deduct the Principal + Accrued Interest (commonly written as P + I) from sale proceeds before paying cash to the seller.
 The full mechanics are on the CPF refund-on-sale page.

-The two numbers look almost identical and live in adjacent product lines.
-They are not the same.
+The two numbers look almost identical and sit next to each other in the same housing context.
+They are not the same thing.

 RateWhat It IsApplied To